 The Women in Engineering Student Society (WIESoc) runs a highly sought-after Industry Mentoring Program, providing students with the opportunity to directly connect with industry representatives through one-on-one mentorship.
 In the program industry mentors will interact with mentees to provide the students with deeper insights into their respective companies and professional environments.

-As a mentor to UNSW female Engineering students you can:
+As a mentor to UNSW Women in Engineering students you can:

-For further information on mentoring a future female engineer, please contact the WIESoc Industry Mentoring Program.
+For further information on mentoring a Women in Engineering student, please contact the WIESoc Industry Mentoring Program.